saleyn/wemux/README.md

   To upgrade to a new version of wemux return to the `/usr/local/share/wemux` directory and perform a `git pull`

-## Configuration ##
-  Wemux's global configuration file is: `/usr/local/etc/wemux.conf` A user may customize configuration options in a user-specific file located in:
-  `${HOME}/.config/.wemuxrc`.
-If found, this file is loaded right after the global `/usr/local/etc/wemux.conf` file, and the options defined in the user-specific configuration file override the global wemux options.

 ## Host Commands
 #### wemux start
   Use `wemux start` to start a wemux server, chmod /tmp/wemux-wemux to 1777 so